SAP-samples/abap-platform-rap120/exercises/ex02/README.md

      association to parent ZR_TRAVEL### as _Travel on $projection.ParentUuid = _Travel.UUID
    {
-     key uuid          as Uuid,
+     key uuid          as UUID,
-         parent_uuid   as ParentUuid,
+         parent_uuid   as ParentUUID,
-         booking_id    as BookingId,
+         booking_id    as BookingID,
          booking_date  as BookingDate,
-         customer_id   as CustomerId,
+         customer_id   as CustomerID,
-         carrier_id    as CarrierId,
+         carrier_id    as CarrierID,
-         connection_id as ConnectionId,
+         connection_id as ConnectionID,
          flight_date   as FlightDate,
          @Semantics.amount.currencyCode: 'CurrencyCode'
          flight_price  as FlightPrice,